fermyon/advent-of-spin/2023/Challenge-2/README.md

 After the submission, Matt's wish list should be stored in your applications Key-Value store.
 Go check out what Matt wants for Christmas!

-And remember, if you wawnt to participate in the swag award, go [here](../../README.md#Prizes) and check out how to participate.
+And remember, if you want to participate in the swag award, go [here](../../README.md#Prizes) and check out how to participate.

 ## Nobody Must Code Alone!